-Correct and complete training in aviation takes some time, concerted effort, and "seasoning" and is, unfortunately, seldom achieved by the fastest or easiest road to a pilot certificate.
-With these quick courses, though the paper result may be available in your hand quicker to show friends, the depth of training and experience is not sufficient to make you a safe pilot.
-"Shake 'n Bake instant pilot courses" just do not prepare a pilot for the complexity of the real world of flying.
+Learning to fly is (unfortunately) not fast, easy or cheap!
+It is however, endlessly rewarding and will pay back all the time, effort and money you invest.
+Correct and complete training in aviation takes serious time and concerted effort.
+After the certificate is obtained there is additional learning and "seasoning" with other professionals to be safe.
+With those seductive, guaranteed quick courses, the paper result may be available in your hand quicker to show friends, but your superficial depth of training and experience is not sufficient to make you a safe pilot.
+"Shake 'n Bake instant pilot courses" just cannot prepare a pilot for the complexity of the real world of flying.
 They instead give an illusion of skill and knowledge with a perfunctory exposure to the true and subtle art of flying.
 Any school that emphasizes studying the FAA test questions to quickly "get through the written" and then go fly (so the school starts making money) is almost surely a rip-off.
 Any "academy" that requires a huge up-front deposit is probably not to be trusted.
 Unfortunately, it is difficult to be an informed consumer in aviation.
 These poor deceived proto-pilots quickly gain all the FAA certificates and appear like pilots but are amazingly devoid of any real skill or correlative decision making tools.
 Their entire short experience in the air has been programmed and no higher level aviation functioning has been developed.
 Down the road when the real skill is required, there will nothing to draw upon to save the situation.

 The new American motto of "faster, cheaper, easier" with the resulting instant gratification pay-off (anything is available for a price) is not creating a wonderful new breed of pilots.
 Add a pinch of wiz-bang techno-magic and this new pilot is only prepared for future failure.
 If there is one thing I have learned in more than 40 years in aviation it is that you better have a "plan B" and a deeper level of understanding when the "fertilizer hits the ventilator".
 Superficial skills are dangerous and lead to disaster unless every flight goes perfectly and all problems occur as a rote choice of A, B, or C. Unfortunately, for every bottom feeder pilot there must also have been a "not to honest pilot examiner."
 The DPE is supposed to be the final filter for quality in this business.
 The pilot evaluation is supposed to weed out the incapable for the benefit of the industry (and themselves!)
 The standard can get murky when a DPE depends upon continuous work from a large academy for his or her living.
 I have examined applicants for commercial multi-engine certificates that obviously were not even qualified to hold a private certificate...somewhere the system of checks failed; as in the tragic example below.